Turfjs/turf/packages/turf-idw/README.md

 # Inverse Distance Weighting (I.D.W.)

+Inverse Distance Weighting (IDW) is a type of deterministic, nonlinear  interpolation method over a known set of points.

 ### `IDW(controlPoints, valueField, b, cellWidth, units)`

-Takes a set of known sampled points, a property containing data value, an exponent parameter, a cell depth, a unit of measurement and returns a set of square polygons in a grid with an interpolated value for each gridcell.
+Takes a [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects)&lt;[Point](http://geojson.org/geojson-spec.html#point)>  of sampled points with a property of *known value* and returns a [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects)&lt;[Polygon](http://geojson.org/geojson-spec.html#polygon)>  [grid](http://turfjs.org/docs/#squaregrid) with an *interpolated value* for each grid cell, according to a distance-decay exponent and a cell depth parameter (in the specified unit of measurement).

-Based on the [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting) interpolation algorithm as covered in the following (among other) resources: [1], [2].
+It is based on the [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting) interpolation algorithm as covered in the following resources: [1], [2].

+It finds application when in need of creating a continuous surface (i.e. rainfall, temperature, chemical dispersion surface...) from a set of spatially scattered points.